-Litoměřice are located at the confluence of the Elbe and Ohře rivers, on the border of the hills of the Central Bohemian Uplands and the fertile Elbe lowlands.
-Litoměřice is famous as one of the wine-growing regions of Bohemia.
-The surroundings are a picturesque hilly landscape.
+Litoměřice is located at the confluence of the Elbe and Ohře rivers, on the border of the Bohemian Central Highlands and the Polabska Lowlands, in the famous and picturesque wine region of Bohemia.

 Archaeological finds show that Lovosice was an important trade center in prehistoric times.
 The first written mention of Lovosice, however, comes "only" from 1143, when Prince Vladislav II. donated Lovosice to the Strahov Monastery.